 Rooney gained national prominence on the 19th of October 2002 when he became the youngest goalscorer in the history of the Premier League at 16 years and 360 days while playing for Everton (though this record has since been surpassed twice).
 His goal against then champions Arsenal was a last-minute winner and brought to an end the London side’s 30-match unbeaten run.
 At the end of 2002, he won the BBC Sports Young Personality of the Year award.

 He enjoyed a successful first two seasons at Everton, gaining plaudits for being the most promising young talent in English football, attracting interest from other clubs.
 By August 2004, Rooney was keen to move on.
 He requested a transfer, turning down a £50,000 a week contract with Everton.
 He was bought by Alex Ferguson in a £26 million deal which was a record for a player under 20 years old.
 He was given the number eight shirt at Manchester United

-Although he has been under an intense media spotlight since first arriving on the scene in 2002, it was not until his performances at Euro 2004 that he gained a reputation on the world stage, as he spearheaded the English attack, scoring four goals.
-Rooney is also on the cover of the FIFA 07 video game in the United Kingdom.
+Although he was under an intense media spotlight since arriving on the scene in 2002, it was not until his performances at Euro 2004 that he gained a reputation on the world stage, as he spearheaded the English attack, scoring four goals.

 Rooney has also been compared to George Best and Paul Gascoigne in terms of talent.

 Wayne Rooney Private Life

 Wayne Rooney married Colleen Rooney on 12 June 2008.
 They had been dating for six years.
 They had a first child, Kai Wayne Rooney, on 2 November 2009.
 They have three children.
 Wayne’s younger brother John Rooney is also a professional footballer, playing for Macclesfield Town, Barnsley, Bury and Guiseley.